sonambharti/Machine-Learning/DeepLearning/Document/CNN.md

 3. We can use multiple filters or m no. of filters for this image.

-Padding
-1. Padding means add zeros around the input image  to maintain the output size and preserve the feature of the image.
-2. Preserve the feature means, if we don't add padding then corner pixel will be considered only once and hence we can loose the feature detail of the image.
-3. We can add multiple layers of padding to preserve the size of the image.

 Valid Convolution Vs. Same convolution
 1. Valid convolution means no padding.
 Whereas, Same convolution means add padding in such way the size of original image and the convolutional image is same.